 You may know that in traditional Ethiopian culture, we share a communal plate and eat with our hands!
 We decided to go a bit modern and have an option of per person plates in addition to communal platters.
-Whether you are having an individual plate or communal, we would like our customers to have the experience of different flavors.
-We are also proud to say Goorsha will be sourcing local products in Durham and we will work with local farmers and businesses to support our local community.
+Whether you are having an individual plate or communal, we would like our customers to experience different flavors.
+We are also proud to say Goorsha will be sourcing local products in Durham and that we will work with local farmers and businesses to support our local community.
 BBC: What about specialty drinks and coffee?

-BBC: For people who may have never tried Ethiopian food before, what would you recommend they try first?
+BBC: For people who have never tried Ethiopian food before, what would you recommend they try first?
 What might they be surprised to learn about Ethiopian food?

-BBC: What will the restaurants atmosphere be like?
+BBC: What will the restaurant’s atmosphere be like?